Types of Bets Explained: Understand Accas, System Bets & Bankers

 Depending on the odds you choose you’ll need more or less winning outcomes to break even or land a profit when you’ve wagered on such permutations, although recovering a significant proportion of your investment isn’t too bad in some cases.

 A banker refers to a prediction that is very likely to happen in the sports betting realm.
 At the same time, a banker is an option for systems bets that allows the users to define predictions that will be found on all the betting combinations.

 You’ve got Real Madrid to win the Champions League, Aston Villa to promote to the Premier League, Germany to win the World Cup, Leicester City to win the FA Cup and a horse racing bet.
 This five-fold acca allows you to place 10 doubles, 10 trebles, 5 four-folds and 1 five-fold in the Standard mode.
 However, if you mark either prediction as a banker, you’ll be able to place 4 doubles, 6 trebles, 4 four-folds and 1 five-fold.
 Marking two bankers will only allow you to place 3 trebles, 3 four-folds and 1 five-fold.
-So, as a general rule of the thumb, keep in mind that the more bankers you add, the less bet combinations are possible, meaning that the stakes required are lower, whilst the combined odds become greater.
+So, as a general rule of the thumb, keep in mind that the more bankers you add, the fewer bet combinations are possible, meaning that the stakes required are lower, while the combined odds become greater.

 The good news is that bankers work with most betting types available and can also be used at live betting.
 Combination tricast and forecasts are commonly being used in horse racing and greyhound racing.
-Punters often place football accumulators on Europa League and international friendlies using bankers, marking those clear favourites, while trying to keep safe by using system bets in order to avoid upsets.
+Punters often place football accumulators on Europa League and international friendlies using bankers, marking those clear favourites, while trying to keep safe by using system bets to avoid upsets.